If you religiously follow and listen to J.Cole, you won’t be that surprised to know why he is trying out for the NBA

 J.Cole’s basketball history

-Cole, who’s currently 35 years old, once suited up for his high basketball team at Terry Sanford in North Carolina.
-However, Cole didn’t pursue basketball in college when he was offered to try out for St. John’s University men’s basketball program, choosing music over sports.
-Good news for the rapper is he can still try out for the NBA despite no collegiate basketball experience or whatsoever.
+J. Cole, who’s currently 35 years old, once suited up for his high basketball team at Terry Sanford in North Carolina.
+However, he didn’t pursue basketball in college when he was offered to try out for the St. John’s University men’s basketball program; he chose music instead over sports.
+But good news for the rapper as he can still try out for the NBA despite no collegiate basketball experience whatsoever.
 The NBA allows teams to reach out to any player they want just like how the Pistons have already shown interest in Cole.

-NBA analyst and commentator Chris Broussard also pointed out in the same episode that Cole should aim for the All Star Celebrity game instead, which happens annually in the NBA.
-Cole already has doubters but the rapper is determined to prove them wrong just like what he did in his music career.
+NBA analyst and commentator Chris Broussard also pointed out in the same episode that Cole should aim for the All-Star Celebrity game instead, which happens annually.
+J. Cole already has doubters but the rapper is determined to prove them wrong just like what he did in his music career.

-If you religiously follow and listen to Cole’s music, you won’t be that surprised to know why he is trying out for the NBA.
-Cole has preached through his songs about the importance of chasing dreams and taking necessary risks in life despite what doubters say.
-Here’s a couple of quotes that depict how the rapper’s mindset towards his journey of making it to the NBA:
+If you religiously follow and listen to his music, you won’t be that surprised to know why he is trying out for the NBA.
+J. Cole has preached about the importance of chasing dreams and taking necessary risks in life despite what doubters say.
+Here’s a couple of quotes that depict the rapper’s mindset towards his journey of making it to the NBA:

 “Anything’s possible, you gotta dream like you’ve never seen obstacles.”